capstanlqc/omegat-guides/docs/sp-guides/tec-cb-ome-ver.md

 When opening OmegaT for the first time, please update your Name/ID.
 To do that click on **Options** > **Preferences** > **Team**.

 The Name/ID box might already contain your username.
-If that's the case, just prepend it with `VER`.
+If that's the case, please prepend your username with `VER`.

 If the box is empty, please enter `VER_your-name` (e.g. `VER_souto`, `VER_msoutopico`, etc.).